department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 **This plan:**

 - Requires that you make premium payments for 20 years.
 Once you've made all your payments, the face value of the policy is paid to you.
-If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
+If you took out a loan against this policy and still owe money, that amount will be subtracted from your pay out.
 - Lets you get your policy pay out in one lump sum or in installments
 - Ends coverage after 20 years.
 Once your policy term ends, you'll need to buy more life insurance in order to stay covered.
 - Has loan and cash value